-- 36 Undercroft garaging of vehicles should occur only where: - (a) the overall height and bulk of the development does not adversely impact on streetscape character or the amenity of adjacent properties - (b) vehicles can safely exit from the site without compromising pedestrian safety or causing conflict with other vehicles - (c) driveway gradients provide for safe and functional entry and exit - (d) driveways and adjacent walls, fencing and landscaping are designed to provide adequate sightlines from vehicles to pedestrians using the adjacent footpath - (e) openings into undercroft garage areas are designed to integrate with the main building so as to minimise visual impact - (f) landscaping, mounding and/or fencing is incorporated to improve its presentation to the street and to adjacent properties. - 37 Buildings with four storeys or more above natural surface level should include provision for undercroft parking. - 38 Semi-basement or undercroft car parking should be suitably integrated with building form. - 39 In the case of semi-basement car parks where cars are visible, adequate screening and landscaping should be provided.
+- 35 Undercroft garaging of vehicles should occur only where: - (a) the overall height and bulk of the development does not adversely impact on streetscape character or the amenity of adjacent properties - (b) vehicles can safely exit from the site without compromising pedestrian safety or causing conflict with other vehicles - (c) driveway gradients provide for safe and functional entry and exit - (d) driveways and adjacent walls, fencing and landscaping are designed to provide adequate sightlines from vehicles to pedestrians using the adjacent footpath - (e) openings into undercroft garage areas are designed to integrate with the main building so as to minimise visual impact - (f) incorporate adjacent landscaping, mounding and/or fencing to improve its presentation to the street and to adjacent properties - (g) the overall streetscape character of the locality is not adversely impaired (eg visual impact, building bulk, front setbacks relative to adjacent development. - 36 Buildings with four storeys or more above natural surface level should include provision for undercroft parking. - 37 Semi-basement or undercroft car parking should be suitably integrated with building form. - 38 In the case of semi-basement car parks where cars are visible, adequate screening and landscaping should be provided.